 The terms are often used interchangeably.
 An herbal extract generally refers to both powdered and liquid herbal concentrates.
 A tincture is a liquid herbal extract made with alcohol as the solvent.
 Glycerin can be used as the solvent in place of alcohol.
 Glycerin based tinctures, however, do not last indefinitely and are not as convenient for use in personal care applications.
 Glycerin based tinctures, are best suited for use in personal care applications that normally work well with glycerin as an ingredient (i.e. salt/sugar scrubs and mouth rinses).

 Be sure to stick to herbs that are known to be safe for use in the applications that you want to use them in.
-AromaWeb's list of Hazardous Essential Oils will give you an indication of which herbs are best avoided in personal care.
-AromaWeb's selection of over 100 individual Essential Oil Profiles can act as a starting point to help act as a guide to which tinctures you should avoid or limit your use of.
-Since AromaWeb/AromaTalk focuses upon the use of essential oils and not herbal tinctures, I recommend that you do added research regarding the type of herbal tincture that you want to make and searching for additional safety information applying to the specific tincture.
+Since AromaWeb/AromaTalk focuses upon the use of essential oils and not herbal tinctures, it is your responsibility to do added research regarding the type of herbal tincture that you want to make and research additional safety information applying to the specific tincture.

 Isn't There a Trend Towards Limiting Products that Contain Alcohol?

 Absolutely.
-Alcohol can be especially drying to the skin, and should be mindfully used.
-I have oily skin and I'm able to tolerate products that contain reasonable amount of alcohol.
+Alcohol can be especially drying to the skin for example, and should be mindfully used.
 The type of alcohol used in products matters.
-If denatured alcohol is used, the ingredients used to make the alcohol unfit for consumption can potentially be harmful when used on the skin.
+If denatured alcohol is used, the ingredients used to make the alcohol unfit for consumption can potentially be harmful when used.
 Plus, the aroma of denatured alcohol will interfere with the aroma of your natural aromatics.
-In oral care products, studies seem to indicate that products that contain more than a small amount of alcohol can significantly increase the chances for a variety of oral cancers.
-The choice is yours.
-I personally avoid all oral care products that contain alcohol.
-I do use skin care and home fragrancing products that I make with my herbal tinctures.
 I occasionally will purchase household or skin care products that contain limited quantities of alcohol from quality-conscious artisans/small manufacturers.
 I use these products in moderation.